alan-turing-institute/TuringDataStories/README.md

 Alternatively, click the binder badge at the top of this README to load an interactive version of our stories.

 Another option is to run the notebooks locally yourself.
-To do this, we recommend [installing](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) conda, cloning this repository, and then [setting up an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) usingn
+To do this, we recommend [installing](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) conda, cloning this repository, and then [setting up an environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file) using
 ```
 git clone git@github.com:alan-turing-institute/TuringDataStories.git
 cd TuringDataStories